citizenfx/fivem-docs/content/support/client-faq.md

 That depends on how you installed it in the first place.

 - Did you run FiveM.exe in an empty folder?
 Then that's where FiveM is installed.
-- Otherwise, FiveM installs at `%localappdata%`:
+- Otherwise, FiveM installs in `%localappdata%`:
     - Press `WinKey+R` on your keyboard
     - Type `%localappdata%/FiveM` in the dialog that opens
-    - Hit enter
+    - Hit Enter

 More about installing FiveM [here][installing-fivem].